Over the Edge (game): Politics

 Al Amarja is an independent state.
 It is not a member of the United Nations or any other international body.
 It does not maintain embassies anywhere in the world.

 Al Amarja is also a center of just about every kind of global conspiracy imaginable and all of them have their own operatives on the island.

 The nation is ruled by Her Exaltedness Monique D'Aubainne, Historic Liberator and Current Shepherdess of Al Amarja (utmost respect is due Her Exaltedness).
 She is like the Queen of England in that she's a pleasant-seeming elderly woman who technically rules the country and occasionally appears on TV to make speeches.
 Like the Queen, she has several middle-aged heirs who await her death so they can take over.
-Her son Jean-Christophe D'Aubainne, the eldest, is an eclectic architect who designed the D'Aubainne International Airport.
+Her son Jean-Christophe D'Aubainne, the eldest, is an eclectic architect who designed the D'Aubainne International Airport (colloquially called The Terminal).
 Overseeing the constant obsessive cleaning, maintenance, and modification (or "perfecting") of the facility takes up all his time.
-He has been known to agonize for hours over the proper placement of a lightswitch.
+He has been known to agonize for hours over the proper aesthetic placement of a lightswitch.
 Her elder daughter Constance D'Aubainne lives in Golden Barrio, the business district of The Edge.
 She owns SWAPS, the largest office building in the barrio, where anything can be bought or sold.
 Her younger daughter Cheryl D'Aubainne lives in Flowers Barrio, the artistic district.
-She holds court in the Temple of the Divine Experience in Sunken Barrio and has strong ties with the Mystic Shit and Fringe communities.
+She holds court in the Temple of the Divine Experience in Sunken Barrio, the tourist district, and has strong ties with the island's Mystic Shit and Fringe communities.

 Language

-Al Amarja's official language is American English adopted following Her Exaltedness' wholesale embracing of American culture and enforced by the shadowy Language Police.
+Al Amarja's official language is American English.
+It was adopted following Her Exaltedness' wholesale embracing of American culture and enforced by the shadowy Language Police.
 Fearful of being considered disloyal, many 'Marjians translated their names into English or randomly selected English words from the dictionary as first or last names.

-Al Amarjan patois (called Marjan) has numerous loan words from just about any other language in the world.
+Al Amarjan patois (called 'Marjan) has numerous loan words from just about any other language in the world.
 A particular word or phrase might use various languages' versions of it to imply subtext.
-An example would be the word "Yes" — the English "Yes" is used for simple confirmation, the French "Oui" is used to imply apathy or boredom, the Russian "Da" is used for dejected acceptance of the inevitable, and the Japanese "Hai" is selected for enthusiastic agreement.
+An example would be the word for "Yes" — the English "Yes" is used for simple confirmation, the French "Oui" is used to imply apathy or boredom, the Spanish "Si!" is grudging compliance, the Russian "Da" is used for dejected acceptance of the inevitable, and the Japanese "Hai" is selected for enthusiastic agreement.

 Economy

 Al Amarja uses the American Dollar as its standard currency.
 In fact the American government prints up batches of their currency explicitly for their internal use.
-However, the coins and bills have Her Exaltedness' face on all the denominations and use 'Marjian landmarks on the obverse side.
+However, the coins and bills have Her Exaltedness' face on all the denominations and use 'Marjan landmarks on the obverse side.

 Al Amarja gets its income from various sources — decadent tourists, private donations and investments, legal and illicit business, smuggled ivory and other forbidden animal products, lecherous sailors, expense accounts of various operatives and pirated products.